TaylorJadin/jadin.me-jekyll/_posts/2018-02-20-basic-static-site-demo.md

 title: Static Site Demo
 tags: [Post,DoOO]
 ---
 This is a little post I put together to show students at St. Norbert College how to quickly put a static page up on their domain.
-This should be useful for anyone who wants to go from zero, to having a page on the internet, and it assumes no experience with HTML or CSS.
-The only thing you need ahead of time is a domain and web hosting.
+This should be useful for anyone who wants to go from zero to having a page on the internet.
+In this post I am assuming almost no prior knowledge of HTML, CSS, or cPanel, the only thing you need ahead of time is a domain and web hosting.

 ## Directions using Reclaim Hosting